Basement Finishing Permits in

 Finishing a basement involves structural, electrical, and egress window permits for safety.

-With a growing population of around 77,032 residents, Cole County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 77,032 residents, Cole County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections